 Impact of absenteeism/low attendance on the workplace

 Absenteeism is different from occasionally being absent from your workplace.
 The habitual non-presence of an employee at their job beyond an acceptable number of days for a legitimate cause is referred to as absenteeism.
 The impact of such low attendance goes beyond just loss of wages and can break the work ethic.
 Let’s look at some of the significant implications of absenteeism on the employee and the company.

 Productivity & Efficiency

 Absenteeism is a vicious cycle.
 Absenteeism requires coworkers to make up for the lost productivity of an employee.
-Moreover, the extra work can also make them a victim of stress and burnout and resultantly also engage in absenteeism.
-The burden of one employee’s work disperses to the entire workplace and is likely to slow down the business operations and functions.
+Moreover, the extra work can also make them victims of stress and burnout and resultantly also engage in absenteeism.
+The burden of one employee’s work disperses to the entire workplace and is likely to slow down business operations and functions.
 Productivity and efficiency are two key assets of any business, and absenteeism hinders these assets at every level of the business operation.
-Without the right scheduling tools, companies often have to pay overtime and ask employees to overwork to the extent that productivity and efficiency are lost in the process to meet their deadlines.
+Without the right scheduling tools, companies often have to pay overtime and ask employees to overwork to the extent that productivity and efficiency are lost in the process of meeting their deadlines.

 Profitability for a company is generally lost due to two significant reasons: (i) Increased costs and (ii) Reduced output.
 Let’s look into both separately;

 - Increased Costs: Companies typically find additional labour costs in overtime pay and hiring contractors to fill the gap of absent employees.
 These costs are often exorbitant yet necessary when there are deadlines for any assignment.
 As a result, companies can retrieve most of the missing work at a much higher cost.